Iadvd/RetrocomputingZXSpectrum/README.md

 http://spectrum.alioth.net/doc/index.php/Main_Page

-So basically, a ZX Spectrum (emulated or real) with a Spectranet peripheral can manage a TCP/IP connection, thus we can use an Android TCP/IP Virtual Joystick and send the information of the actions of the joystick to the Spectrum application (usually it is an 8-bit game, of course!).
+So basically, a ZX Spectrum (emulated or real) with a Spectranet peripheral can manage a TCP/IP connection, thus we can use the TCP/IP Virtual Joystick for Android app. to send the information of the actions of the joystick to the Spectrum application (usually it is an 8-bit game, of course!).

 We use several tools to make the examples, but the main ones are the Spectranet socket libraries and the Z80 Development Kit: